AKT Feedback Reports

 Neurology

-Recognising classic symptom combinations: MND (mixed UMN/LMN signs), MS (dissemination in time/space), myasthenia (fatiguable weakness), peripheral neuropathy patterns, headache red flags
+Recognising classic symptom combinations: MND (mixed UMN/LMN signs), MS (dissemination in time/space), myasthenia (fatiguable weakness), peripheral neuropathy patterns, headache red flags, common gait disturbances

 Prescribing & Drug Monitoring

-Side effects of long-term meds (ACE inhibitors, statins, metformin, SSRIs), monitoring requirements (lithium levels, DMARD bloods, amiodarone TFTs), drug interactions (red flags in BNF)
+Side effects of long-term meds (ACE inhibitors, statins, metformin, SSRIs), monitoring requirements (lithium levels, DMARD bloods, amiodarone TFTs), identifying prescribing errors, drug interactions (red flags in BNF)

 Children and Young People

-Paediatric cancer recognition (lymphadenopathy, bone pain, pallor), acute illness assessment (NICE traffic light), safeguarding patterns, urological issues (undescended testis, phimosis, UTI investigation)
+Paediatric cancer recognition (lymphadenopathy, bone pain, pallor), acute illness assessment (NICE traffic light), safeguarding patterns and confidentiality, urological issues (undescended testis, phimosis, UTI investigation)

 Leadership & Administration

-GMC confidentiality guidance (when to share without consent), medical records access (GDPR timelines, subject access requests), capacity assessment
+GMC confidentiality guidance (when to share without consent), data protection around recorded consultations, medical records access (GDPR timelines, subject access requests), capacity assessment

 Master These Weak Areas